MontrealAI/AGI-Alpha-Node-v0/README.md

 Owner sovereignty spans every critical dial; the control loop keeps pausing, rewards, registry metadata, and staking posture reprogrammable without code changes.

+### Owner command checklist (all hot-swappable without redeploying)

+- Pause / unpause the entire node to freeze emissions and ingress before maintenance windows.
+- Rotate validators or update thresholds when adding a new agent cohort.
+- Refresh registry metadata (ENS, controllers, activation flags) to reassign operational authority instantly.
+- Redirect treasury and emissions routes, caps, or divisors in response to market or policy shifts.
+- Approve / withdraw staking balances and adjust productivity bindings to rebalance incentives live.

+Every lever above is exposed through both the governance API (`/governance/*`) and the CLI verbs in `src/index.js`, always anchored to the canonical `$AGIALPHA` token at `0xa61a3b3a130a9c20768eebf97e21515a6046a1fa` (18 decimals).

 ```mermaid
 flowchart LR
   subgraph OwnerControls[Owner / Multisig Commands]